 \section{Introduction}

-Self-supervised learning (SSL) has emerged as a promising way for pre-training due to its remarkable progress for various computer vision tasks \cite{moco,simclr,byol,swav}.
-Without the need for annotations, self-supervised pre-trained models achieve similar or better transfer performance compared to the supervised counterparts.
-The advancement of SSL, however, appears to be limited to large models.
-Small models like ResNet-18 \cite{resnet} show inferior results under the linear probing protocol as reported in \cite{seed,bingo,distill_on_the_fly}.
+Self-supervised learning (SSL) has emerged as a promising pre-training method due to its remarkable progress on various computer vision tasks \cite{moco,simclr,byol,swav,mae,simmim}.
+Models pre-trained by SSL methods attain transfer performance akin to, or even surpassing that of their supervised pre-trained counterparts.
+However, this advancement of SSL appears to be confined to larger models.
+Small models, such as \mbox{ResNet-18} \cite{resnet}, exhibit inferior linear probing accuracy as reported in \cite{seed,bingo,distill_on_the_fly}.
+Considering the necessity of small models for edge devices or resource constraint regime, it is much essential to tackle this problem.

 Recently, the performance lag of small models has been effectively alleviated by \textit{self-supervised distillation} \cite{cluster_fit,boosting_ssl_via_kt,compress,seed,disco,bingo,distill_on_the_go,distill_on_the_fly,rekd,tinyvit}, where teachers' (large pre-trained models) knowledge is transferred \cite{model_compression,access_unlabeled_data,need_to_be_deep,hinton_kd} to students (small models) in a self-supervised learning fashion.

-The specific practice of self-supervised distillation methods can be summarized as the following two types: (i) minimizing the feature distance between students and teachers \cite{compress,seed,distill_on_the_go,disco,bingo,tinyvit}, (ii) classifying the semantic clusters generated by teachers \cite{cluster_fit,boosting_ssl_via_kt,distill_on_the_fly,rekd}.
-These methods enable competitive performance of small models, especially on classification tasks (\eg, fine-grained and few-shot classification).
-But the improvement of dense prediction tasks like object detection and semantic segmentation is not so bright as that of classification tasks.
-This imbalanced status seemingly suggests that the favorable representations learned by teachers can only be \textit{partially} transferred to students.
-A natural question to ask is: what hinders students from inheriting the knowledge beneficial to dense prediction tasks?
+Self-supervised distillation methods yield competitive performance for small models, especially on classification tasks (\eg, fine-grained and few-shot classification).
+Nevertheless, their improvement on dense prediction tasks like object detection and semantic segmentation is less pronounced than on classification tasks.
+This imbalance seemingly suggests that the favorable representations learned by teachers can only be \textit{partially} transferred to students.
+A natural question arises: what obstructs students from inheriting the knowledge advantageous to dense prediction tasks?
 In this study, we seek the answers to this question from the following aspects.